 - Visit the Flood-Ready Logan page to view flooding maps.

-Phone Council's flood information line on 07 3412 5222 to find out information on the levels of the Logan and Albert rivers and Scrubby Creek.
+Phone Council's flood information line on 07 3412 5282 to find out information on the levels of the Logan and Albert rivers and Scrubby Creek.
+View the Schmidt's Road, Logan Reserve flood watch camera below.

 A recorded message is regularly updated once an official flood warning is in force.